-Driving to the centre he got lost twice on the back roads outside Inverness, a combination of his car’s antiquated navigational system and his own stupidity.
-He drew up at a white walled crofter’s cottage with a small patio garden.
-Through the windows he could see an unbroken vista of pine forests, grazing pastures and, further away, the Cairngorm mountains.
+Driving to the centre, he got lost twice on the back roads outside Inverness, a combination of his car’s antiquated navigational system, which didn’t recognise the address, and his own stupidity.
+He eventually drew up at a white walled crofter’s cottage with a small patio garden.
+Through the windscreen he could see an unbroken vista of pine forests, grazing pastures and, further away, the Cairngorm mountains.

 The car park was almost full, and he squeezed his car into a small space near the gate.
 He was the last to join the group, slipping in through the entrance just as the Poet concluded his introductory remarks.
 They were sat at a wooden table in a long, narrow room with stone walls.
-At the other end of the room was a wood burning stove and a selection of broken-in sofas and armchairs.
+At the other end of the room was a wood burning stove and a selection of sofas and armchairs on the point of collapse.
 As he took his place next to a young woman with round glasses and long hair the colour of candyfloss, his feet became entangled in a set of crutches.

-Francine described of the simplicity of poetry.
+Francine mused on the simplicity of her poetry.
 Davina explained she was an undisciplined but committed writer.
 Leontia was working on a collection and a memoir, and was on the steering committee of a local literary festival.
 Ellen had written her first poem that year.
 Daniel was a retired mental health nurse also feeling his way into poetry.
 Lynda was a published writer, working on a new book about the people and culture of the Scottish islands.
 Gillian wrote for pleasure.
 Eloise was a postgrad at UHI, focusing on mental health and confessional poetry.
-Eleanor had studied at Stirling, and her writing centered upon embodiment in landscape.
+Eleanor had studied at Stirling, and her writing centered upon embodiment in the landscape.
 Joan liked Philip Larkin and wrote regularly.
+Pat admired Sylvia Plath.
 Marjorie kept bees.
-Pat admired Sylvia Plath.

-Almost all were deep into a personal writing project of some form or other.
+All were deep into a personal writing project of some form or other.
 Some had seen their work published, some had not.
 For those who had been published, their commitment was palpable, an urgent need to communicate.
-He felt it too, but when his turn came to speak, he began to feel increasingly circumspect about his work, viewing it as invalid next to some of the others, particularly the Poet.
+He felt it too, but when his turn came to speak, he spoke haltingly, feeling circumspect about his work, viewing it as invalid next to some of the others, particularly the Poet.
 How could one reasonably say they had written all their lives and yet have nothing to show for it?
-He disliked having to account for himself, his failure to become a writer.
+He disliked having to account for himself, his failure at becoming a writer, despite his best efforts.

 Introductions at an end they began with a memory exercise.
 The Poet introduced them to a poem called ‘I Remember’ by John Brainiard, reading a short extract to the hushed group, followed by another poem, ‘I Ran All The Way Home’ by Paul Farley, which Anglicised Brainiard’s American vernacular.
-When Leontia asked the Poet if that wasn’t plagiarism, he contemplated interjecting with a pithy comment about Harold Bloomian anxiety and strong precursors but decided not to bother.
-He didn’t want to look like he was mansplaining.
+When Leontia asked the Poet if that wasn’t plagiarism, he contemplated interjecting with a pithy comment about Harold Bloomian anxiety and strong precursors, but, being fearful of mansplaining, decided not to bother.

 The Poet asked them to use Brainiard’s model to explore a narrow kaleidoscope of experience.
-This, the Poet said, and the memory of atmosphere informed his own writing.
-He asked them to reconvene in ten minutes.
+This, the Poet said, and the memory of atmosphere informed his own writing, lent it an immersive focus from which he was able to pluck out images, like salmon at a ladder.
+He suggested that they reconvene in ten minutes.